urql-graphql/urql/docs/basics/react-preact.md

 The `useQuery` hook updates and executes queries whenever its inputs, like the `query` or `variables` change, but in some cases we may find that we need to programmatically trigger a new query.
-This is the purpose of the `reexecuteQuery` function which is the second item in the tuple that `useQuery` returns.
+This is the purpose of the `reexecuteQuery` function, which is the second item in the tuple that `useQuery` returns.

 Triggering a query programmatically may be useful in a couple of cases.
-It can for instance be used to refresh data that is currently being displayed.
+It can for instance be used to refresh the hook's data.
 In these cases we may also override the `requestPolicy` of our query just once and set it to `network-only` to skip the cache.

 ```jsx
 const Todos = ({ from, limit }) => {